Nishikigi Tetsuya: Early career

+Makuuchi promotion

 In the top division, Nishikigi initially made little impact but nine wins in July followed by eight in September saw him promoted to a career high of maegashira 6.
 He then began to struggle and after three consecutive losing records he was demoted back to jūryō after the March tournament.
 Wrestling at jūryō 4 in May he lost his first two matches but in an unusually open division he entered the penultimate day on 8-5 in a seven-way tie for the lead.
 After beating Homarefuji he clinched the yūshō or championship on the final day with a victory over the veteran Aminishiki.

 He was promoted back to makuuchi for the July 2017 tournament where he secured his majority of wins against losses on the last day with a defeat of Tokushōryū.
 He remained near the bottom of the makuuchi division for the next year, just barely avoiding demotion to jūryō before a 10–5 result in September 2018, coupled with a collapse in the form of higher-ranked wrestlers, saw him promoted to maegashira 3.
 Despite fears that he would be badly exposed at the rank and starting with four straight defeats he rallied to end with an 8–7 result and was promoted to a new career high of maegashira 2 for the January 2019 tournament.
 He won his first three matches in January, defeating ōzeki Gōeidō and Tochinoshin and earning his first kinboshi or yokozuna upset with a win over Kakuryū.
 He then had a default win over the retiring Kisenosato to stand undefeated on 4–0, but he lost seven in a row after that and finished with a 7–8 record.

 Nishikigi did not manage a winning record in any tournament in 2019, and was demoted to the jūryō division after the November 2019 tournament.
 He secured 11 wins and 4 losses in the January 2020 tournament, enough for immediate promotion back to the makuuchi division.
 However, he then embarked on another run of losing records, and fell to near the bottom of the jūryō division by May 2021.